 Attendance Policy.
 In on-ground classes learners are expected to attend all classes for the full length of the class period.
 Tardies may be counted as absences at the discretion of the instructor.

 In online classes regular, systematic, weekly participation is required by all online learners.
-More than two weeks of nonparticipation in one six week period are considered unacceptable and may result in a lower grade for the course.
+More than two weeks of nonparticipation in one six week period is considered unacceptable and may result in a lower grade for the course.

 Audit of Classes.
-This option is currently available only in Southwestern College undergraduate programs.
+This option is currently available only in Southwestern College Professional Studies undergraduate programs.

 Course Authorization.
 Courses carrying graduate credit are listed in this catalog.
-Additional elective courses may be developed and announced in other publications.
+Additional graduate level elective courses may be developed and announced in other publications.

 Credit for Prior Learning.
-This option is currently available only in Southwestern College undergraduate programs.
+This option is currently available only in Southwestern College Professional Studies undergraduate programs.